31 July, 2010

-This is the largest added cost – all State Governments and Territories charge stamp duty both on the purchase price of the house and the value of the mortgage taken out on the house.
-In the two largest markets, Sydney and Melbourne it can add between 3% and 5% to the cost of an "average" home, with more expensive homes bearing an even higher burden.
+This is the largest added cost - all State Governments charge stamp duty both on the purchase price of a real estate.
+In the two largest markets, Sydney and Melbourne, it can generally add between 3% and 5% to the cost of an "average" home, with more expensive homes bearing an even higher burden.

 NSW